AstraZeneca/runnable/docs/configurations/executors/local-container.md

     2. By default, all the tasks are executed in the docker image .
 Please refer to [building docker images](container-environments.md/#dynamic_name_of_the_image)
     3. Pass any environment variables that are needed for the container.
-    4. Store the run logs in the file-system.
-Magnus will handle the access to them by mounting the file system into the container.
+    4. Store the run logs in the file-system. runnable will handle the access to them by mounting the file system into the container.